sujonraihan/ibcs/Linux/network-configuration.md

 ## 🎯 Summary

-Network Devices এবং Configuration হল Linux system administration এর একটি গুরুত্বপূর্ণ অংশ যা:
+Network Devices and Configuration is an important part of Linux system administration that:

-- ✅ Network connectivity নিশ্চিত করে
+- ✅ Ensures network connectivity
-- ✅ IP configuration এবং routing পরিচালনা করে
+- ✅ Manages IP configuration and routing
-- ✅ Network services manage করে
+- ✅ Manages network services
-- ✅ Network security implement করে
+- ✅ Implements network security
-- ✅ Network performance monitor করে
+- ✅ Monitors network performance

-সঠিক network configuration এবং management practices ব্যবহার করে একটি reliable এবং secure network infrastructure তৈরি করা যায়।
+With proper network configuration and management practices, a reliable and secure network infrastructure can be created.